khval/uaeblit.library/README.md

 A library based on uae blitter code.

 AmigaOS4.1 library based on UAE blitter,
-UAE/EUAE is under GPL2, but headers will be under LGPL so you safely link with it.
+UAE/EUAE is under GPL2, but headers will be under LGPL so you safely to link with it.